PSA Airlines

-PSA Airlines is an American regional airline headquartered at Dayton International Airport in Dayton, Ohio, United States.
+PSA Airlines, Inc. is an American regional airline headquartered at Charlotte-Douglas International Airport in Charlotte, North Carolina.
+In July 2025, it was announced its headquarters would be moved from Dayton, Ohio to Charlotte.
 The airline is a wholly owned subsidiary of the American Airlines Group and it is paid by fellow group member American Airlines to staff, operate and maintain aircraft used on American Eagle flights that are scheduled, marketed and sold by American Airlines.

 PSA Airlines operates a fleet consisting of exclusively Bombardier regional jet aircraft.
 The company has a team of more than 5,000 employees, operating more than 800 daily flights to nearly 100 destinations.

-The airline is named after Pacific Southwest Airlines (commonly known as just PSA), one of the predecessors of today's American Airlines, to protect the trademark.
+The airline is named after Pacific Southwest Airlines (commonly known as PSA), one of the predecessors of today's American Airlines, to protect the trademark.

 History

 Vee Neal Airlines

-Named after its owner Vee Neal Frey, Vee Neal Airlines was established in Latrobe, Pennsylvania and received an air operator's certificate in 1979.
-At first, the company operated as a fixed-base operator, and later added schedule service between Latrobe and Pittsburgh with a Cessna 402 in May 1980.
+Named after its owner Vee Neal Frey, Vee Neal Airlines was established in Latrobe, Pennsylvania, and received an air operator's certificate in 1979.
+At first, the company operated as a fixed-base operator, and later added scheduled service between Latrobe and Pittsburgh with a Cessna 402 in May 1980.

-Following the Airline Deregulation Act of 1978, nearby Erie, Pennsylvania saw a decline in service, and Vee Neal saw an opportunity.

-After several unsuccessful efforts were made between 1980 and late 1982 to start a new airline out of the Erie International Airport, but the plan didn't get off the ground.
-The catalyst came in April 1983 when USAir announced it would further reduce frequencies out of Erie and would discontinue nonstop service to Chicago.
-The young airline was able to raise venture capital from a group of civic and business leaders, investors and corporations in the Erie area.
-The money was used to purchase six British Aerospace Jetstream 31 aircraft.
+Following the Airline Deregulation Act of 1978, nearby Erie, Pennsylvania, saw a decline in service, and Vee Neal saw an opportunity.
+The company made several unsuccessful attempts to start a new airline operation out of Erie International Airport using Embraer EMB 110 Bandeirante aircraft.
+A breakthrough would finally come in April 1983 when USAir announced it would further reduce frequencies out of Erie and would discontinue nonstop service to Chicago from Erie.
+Vee Neal Airlines was able to raise venture capital from a group of civic and business leaders, investors and corporations in the Erie area.
+The money was used to purchase six British Aerospace Jetstream 31 aircraft, which would operate out of Erie.